TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- test masterserver locally beforehand

 - Later fix number of probed ports to like 3 maybe

-- Fix flashbang sound volume

-- Show the source port for which nat detection was performed, inside server_start_gui
-	- like "NAT detection result for port: %x"

 - In a single app run, keep a dictionary of opened servers and ping them regularly
 	- could even perhaps ping them from the browser window